ec-europa/subsite/README.md

 This will clone the current repository and install the toolkit.
 After this is done the .git/ files of the template repository will be removed.
 This sets up a clean toolkit that you can `git init` your own project on.
-For any information on toolkit usage, please refer to it's documentation: [ec-europa/toolkit](https://github.com/ec-europa/toolkit)
+For any information on toolkit usage, please refer to its documentation: [ec-europa/toolkit](https://github.com/ec-europa/toolkit)